davidcalikes/Late-Gigs/docs/README.md

      Late Gigs was born out of my own personal frustration surrounding the manifold increase in booking cancellations throught the local (North East) live music scene.

-     As a semi-retired musician, who gigs infrequently, covering cancellations ect, I recently noticed a huge upsurge in the number of venues contacting me to cover a night due to a Covid related gig cancellation. (examples below)
+     As a semi-retired musician, who gigs infrequently, covering cancellations ect, I recently noticed a huge upsurge in the number of venues contacting me to cover a due to a Covid related cancellation. (examples below)

      <img src="./readme_images/plan_gig_requests.png"><br>_Screenshots from my phone of venues requesting last-minute gigs._